oicana/oicana-example-templates/templates/minimal/main.typ

 = Hello from Typst

 This template will always render to the same text.
-We will add some inputs later on in the tutorial.
+To use the full potential of Oicana, #link("https://docs.oicana.com/templates/inputs")[introduce some dynamic inputs].